 NRW.BANK first published its Green Bond Framework in June 2019.
-The Green Bond Framework has now been updated and expanded to reflect the latest developments within the agency and the EU as well as to be aligned with the drafted EU Green Bond Standard.
+The Green Bond Framework has now been updated and expanded to reflect the latest developments within the agency and the EU as well as to be aligned with the draft EU Green Bond Standard.
 NRW.BANK has responded to the EU action plan on sustainable finance and the Green Deal.
 Going forward, the Green Bond Framework 2020 shall apply to all green bonds issued by NRW.BANK and may be updated from time to time.

 NRW.BANK is part of the European Commission Climate Strategy.
-In order to keep global warming in line with the Paris Agreement - close to 1.5 degree Celsius the European Commission (EC) targets a zero (net)emission economy by 2050.
+In order to keep global warming - in line with the Paris Agreement - close to 1.5 degree Celsius the European Commission (EC) targets a zero (net)emission economy by 2050.
 EC's roadmap is converted into national climate strategies.
-Germany's goal is to reduce emissions by 55% in 2030 vs 1990 and to zero in 2050.
-Up to 2030 the housing/building sector has to reduce its emissions by 67%, the energy sector is obligated to reduce it emissions by 62% and traffic by 42%.
-Using the energy sector as an example, in order to achieve these goals renewable energies contribution to the overall electricity production must increase from 35% to 65% (2030) respectively to 80% in 2050.
-NRW.BANK is targeting these sectors through the agency's building renovation, energy infrastructure and e-mobility loan programmes.
+Germany's goal is to reduce emissions by 65% in 2030 vs 1990 and to zero in 2045.
+NRW.BANK is contributing to these targets via its building renovation, energy infrastructure and e-mobility loan programmes.